 Mental Health & Addiction Treatment for Military Members

 When men and women who served overseas return home after one or more tours of duty, it is not always an easy process to transition back into civilian life – especially if a condition as serious as posttraumatic stress disorder (PTSD), anxiety, substance use disorder or depression has developed.
 There is no doubt that countless veterans (and even those still on the front lines) struggle with some or all of these issues.
 Today, eight out of every 100 U.S. veterans are diagnosed with PTSD.
 Back in 2012, more soldiers committed suicide than were killed in combat.
-And, 1 in 4 active duty members show symptoms of a mental illness.
+And, 1 in 4 active duty members show symptoms of mental illness.
 For many, these types of mental health issues were exacerbated by serving in the military, while for others, they developed in response to their service.
 Regardless of how one’s mental illness began, it is imperative not to forget the continued needs of those who have served the country or their families.

 The family members of individuals in the military can also experience several mental health issues as a result of their loved one’s involvement in the service.
 For example, a mother whose son or daughter is serving on the front lines might suffer from an anxiety disorder, such as panic disorder, because of the overwhelming fear of what could happen to their child.
 Other family members, such as children of those who are deployed or who move frequently, can become depressed, anxious, or even act out in a violent manner.

-When someone in the military is serving, it takes its toll on everyone whom he or she is connected to, which is why it is critical to not only provide the utmost quality of care for those active duty, veterans, or enlisted, but also for their families, too.
+When someone in the military is serving, it takes its toll on everyone whom he or she is connected to, which is why it is critical to not only provide the utmost quality of care for those in active duty, veterans, or enlisted, but also for their families, too.

-What is the Freedom Program
+What Is The Freedom Program

 This is a licensed program that is also accredited by the Joint Commission and CARF as a rehabilitation facility, providing clients with the assurance that the care they receive is top-of-the-line quality care that is in keeping with treatment standards.